causztic/hmm/README.md

 ## Part 5

-For part 5, we will be using negative perceptrons.
+For part 5, we will be using structured perceptrons.
 Instead of using MLE for an averaged transition and emission weights and probabilities, we have each line evaluated as-is and update the weights as the algorithm iterates through.

 To run, open Jupyter Notebook and open the file at `src/ML Project part 5.ipynb`.